MentoskaPraha/vanilla-modpack/README.md

 ## Other Repositories
 [Quilted Clear Skies](https://github.com/MentoskaPraha/quilted-clear-skies) - a mod that removes the banding at the horizon of Vanilla Minecraft.
+[ExtraSounds](https://github.com/lonefelidae16/extra-sounds) - a port of ExtraSounds by lonefelidae16 to the latest version of Minecraft.

 ## Credits
 - MentoskaPraha
   - Owner, Maintainer, Developer
 - [Vanilla Tweaks](https://vanillatweaks.net/)
   - Made some of the epic textures y'all see in game, like the 3D ladders.
 - All the other amazing modders and community people.
   - You can find links to their stuff in the Content List bellow.

 ## Content List
 Here are lists of all the things that are in this pack.